 The arts are often abused as impractical, a mere distraction or entertainment.
 TimeLine’s mission proves that a play can be a catalyst for conversation and action about current issues that effect our daily lives.

-Her dramaturgy work at TimeLine includes A DISAPPEARING NUMBER, INANA, THE APPLE FAMILY PLAYS: THAT HOPEY CHANGEY THING and SORRY, JUNO, THE HOW AND THE WHY, THE NORMAL HEART, WASTELAND, 33 VARIATIONS, MY KIND OF TOWN, ENRON, THE PITMEN PAINTERS, A WALK IN THE WOODS, IN DARFUR, TO MASTER THE ART, FROST/NIXON, THE FARNSWORTH INVENTION, WHEN SHE DANCED, THE HISTORY BOYS, NOT ENOUGH AIR, TRUMBO, PARADISE LOST, THE GENERAL FROM AMERICA, COPENHAGEN, PRAVDA, MARTIN FUREY’S SHOT and IT’S ALL TRUE.
+Her dramaturgy work at TimeLine includes IN THE NEXT ROOM OR THE VIBRATOR PLAY, A DISAPPEARING NUMBER, INANA, THE APPLE FAMILY PLAYS: THAT HOPEY CHANGEY THING and SORRY, JUNO, THE HOW AND THE WHY, THE NORMAL HEART, WASTELAND, 33 VARIATIONS, MY KIND OF TOWN, ENRON, THE PITMEN PAINTERS, A WALK IN THE WOODS, IN DARFUR, TO MASTER THE ART, FROST/NIXON, THE FARNSWORTH INVENTION, WHEN SHE DANCED, THE HISTORY BOYS, NOT ENOUGH AIR, TRUMBO, PARADISE LOST, THE GENERAL FROM AMERICA, COPENHAGEN, PRAVDA, MARTIN FUREY’S SHOT and IT’S ALL TRUE.

 A freelance dramaturg in Chicago for more than 15 years, she has worked on more than 40 productions, including 12 new works and adaptations with numerous theaters including Court, Camenae, Caffeine, Greasy Joan, Eclipse, Strawdog, The Plagiarists, Chicago Dancemaker’s Forum, Steppenwolf, The Chicago Humanities Festival and Lifeline, where she is an ensemble member.